parisba/SAConEU19/SAConBerlin2019_presentation.md

 - Semi-structured Interviews
 - Textual analysis

-^ Largely ventered around surveys, but also a couple of informal interviews with people.
+^ ^ PARIS: Largely ventered around surveys, but also a couple of informal interviews with people.
 We also included a textual analysis of a many software architecture and data science writings, for interest's sake.

 ---